Cobotics9992/FRC-Code-2025/README.md

 Primary Developers: Oscar, Jamie, Seeley;

-Emotional Support Developers: Adlai (his code hasn't worked yet);
+Emotional Support Developers: Adlai (not really, but he insisted, in fact he is more of a hinderance than a support, please don't tell him);